 Is an article being desecrated repeatedly at an alarming rate?
 Is it the subject of heavy debate and constant changes?
 In either case, if these become too much of a problem, then you've probably got a page that needs to be locked by an administrator or moderator until such unproductive tendencies are resolved (which, sadly, almost never happens).
 This can be a depressing sight on any wiki when a page is in need of Wiki Magic (or attention fromgrammaticians) — the best option is to try keeping things productive so administrators have to do this as little as possible.

-An autolocking system automatically locks any page that was cut, to keep people from recreating it.
+There used to be an autolocking system which locked all cut pages to prevent people recreating them.
 Certain pages that the community has decided upon as not coming back in a million years are put in the Permanent Red Link Club.

-Note: If you were directed here when you clicked the Edit button on an article (even though it had a lock icon instead, you crazy dedicated Troper, you), it means the article is locked.
+Note: If you were directed here when you clicked the "edit" button on an article (even though it had a lock icon instead, you crazy dedicated troper, you), it means the article is locked.
 Look below for the reason.
 If you don't see the article in question here, or on Permanent Red Link Club for blank locked articles, don't panic — maybe we haven't gotten around to listing it yet.
-Post on Ask The Tropers or the TV Tropes Fora.
+Post in Ask The Tropers or the TV Tropes Fora.

 At the moment, the following pages are locked:

 Brian Michael Bendis: Creator bashing in a personal, non-work related level that spiraled into an edit war.